If you’re living in a campervan for any period of time, it’s likely you’ll need some sort of WiFi on the road.

 Here are some places that offer free WiFi.
 Some van lifers report parking outside one of these joints and hanging out in their vans while using the signal.

 - Apple Stores

 - Public Parks

-To read up on the reality of getting satellite internet for your RV, van or sailboat, check out this in-depth post from the Mobile Internet Resource Group.
+To read up on the reality of getting satellite internet for your campervan or RV, check out this in-depth post from the Mobile Internet Resource Group.

 The number of different setups for getting portable internet really run the gamut, and this post is just an introduction to the options out there.

-If you really want to get deep into getting connected in your van, RV or sailboat, we’d highly recommend Cherie’s website:
+If you really want to get deep into getting we’d highly recommend Cherie’s website: